jon-cbar/eyes/README.md

 `ffmpeg` is a cross-platform video and audio converter.
 It has a command line tool that makes it easy to convert between [different protocols](http://ffmpeg.org/ffmpeg-protocols.html).
-For example, to translate a RTSP streaming provided by a IP Camera (`192.168.1.2`) into an HLS streaming, you can use this:
+For example, to translate a RTSP streaming provided by an IP Camera (`192.168.1.2`) into an HLS streaming, you can use this:

 ```sh
 ffmpeg -i rtsp://192.168.1.2/live/mpeg4 playlist.m3u8